ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/monday/cluster.md

     srun -t 1440 -c 4 -n 1 --mem 8000 --reservation workshop --pty /bin/bash

 This command is requesting a compute node with a time limit of 1440 minutes (i.e. 24 hours), one processor, a max memory of 8000Mb (i.e. 8Gb), using a compute reservation for this workshop (an option you would not normally use), and then finally, specifying a shell to run in a terminal ("--pty" option).
 Run this command to get to a compute node when you want to run jobs on the command-line directly.
+Exit from this shell:

+    exit

 ---